transferhp/CloudCertificationNotes/notes/GCP/professional_machine_learning_engineer.md

 - track experiment metrics such as loss and accuracy
 - visualize a model graph
 - project embeddings to a lower space

+## Responsible AI development

+- Unconscious biases exist in data, they can exist in both *collecting* and *labeling* data

+    :white_check_mark: use **What-If** tool to help you diagnose fairness issues in your data

+- *Confusion matrix* helps in understanding inclusion and how to introduce inclusion across different kinds of groups across your data

+    :white_check_mark: the **Facets** tool can help you make machine learning model more inclusive.

+- *Equality of opportunity* approach helps achieve a better performance across **subgroups**